stordco/kafee/CONTRIBUTING.md

 ## Releasing

-Releasing Bauer is done in a mostly automated process with GitHub actions.
-Once you have changes merged into the `main` branch, simply trigger the ["Release" workflow](https://github.com/doomspork/bauer/actions/workflows/release.yml) on the `main` branch.
+Releasing Kafee is done in a mostly automated process with GitHub actions.
+Once you have changes merged into the `main` branch, simply trigger the ["Release" workflow](https://github.com/doomspork/kafee/actions/workflows/release.yml) on the `main` branch.
 This workflow will:

 - Clone the repository
 - Install the Node.js packages needed to release